We respect and promote them

 We adhere to international standards such as the Universal Declaration of Human Rights, the Fundamental Principles and Rights at Work of the International Labor Organization (ILO), the Equator Principles and the United Nations Guiding Principles on Business and Human Rights (UNGPs), among others.

-As part of our commitment to the respect and protection of human rights, we:
+As part of our commitment to respect and promote human rights, we:

 - Conduct periodic assessment processes to identify the main potential or actual impacts caused by our operations on stakeholders or parties that may be impacted from a HR perspective.